BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Evaluation and Analysis

 \subsubsection{Intra/Cross-family transferability}

+\bluetwo{ Building on prior observations, we explore whether model architectural grouping plays a role in determining adversarial transferability.
+A prior study \cite{vit2cnn} reports that transferability between ViTs and non-transformer models is unexpectedly low, suggesting that structural similarity may influence transferability.
+Inspired by this finding, we aim to revisit this question under a finer-grained lens by first examining similarity at the \textit{family} level—across variants of the same architecture—and then extending the analysis to the higher-level notion of \textit{mechanisms}, which groups families by their underlying computational principles, as a potential factor behind transferability.
+Note that to isolate the role of architectural similarity, other factors of transferability such as training data distribution and training objective are assumed to be fixed, which is exactly the commonly considered closed-set scenario. }

-We investigate intra/cross-family transferability via four families using two \textit{mechanisms}\footnote{Models with the same mechanism means they share a common foundational block, \textit{e.g.}, both Vit and Swin benefit from self-attention, as well as ResNet and ConvNeXt from convolution.}: two CNNs (classic: ResNet\cite{resnet}, SOTA: ConvNeXt\cite{convnet}) and two SOTA Transformers (ViT\cite{vit} and Swin\cite{swin}). \textbf{ResNet} family are rather simple convolutional models with low capacities.
-We consider ResNet-34/50/152. \textbf{ConvNeXt} family are fully convolutional architectures with designs popularised by Transformers.
-We consider ConvNeXt-Tiny/Base/Large. \textbf{ViT} family modify the original Transformer to make it work with images and induce inductive biases by some training recipes and design choices.
-We consider ViT-B/16, ViT-B/32 and ViT-L/16. \textbf{Swin} families are hierarchical Transformers employing a shifting window scheme.
+We investigate intra/cross-family transferability via four families grouped by two underlying mechanisms: two CNNs (classic: ResNet\cite{resnet}, SOTA: ConvNeXt\cite{convnet}) and two SOTA Transformers (ViT\cite{vit} and Swin\cite{swin}).
+ResNet family are rather simple convolutional models with low capacities.
+We consider ResNet-34/50/152.
+ConvNeXt family are fully convolutional architectures with designs popularised by Transformers.
+We consider ConvNeXt-Tiny/Base/Large.
+ViT family modify the original Transformer to make it work with images and induce inductive biases by some training recipes and design choices.
+We consider ViT-B/16, ViT-B/32 and ViT-L/16.
+Swin families are hierarchical Transformers employing a shifting window scheme.
 We consider Swin-Tiny/Base/Large.
-We appeal to 12 model architectures in total, leading to 12 × 12 = 144 surrogate-target pairs.
-Fig. \ref{architecture} reports intra/cross-family transferability rates for various pairs under the untargeted, $\ell_\infty$ attack on ImageNet.
+We utilize all of the aforementioned 12 model architectures, leading to $12 \times 12 = 144$ surrogate-target model pairs.
+Fig. \ref{architecture} reports intra/cross-family transferability rate matrices, which exhibit ASRs of all pairs, under untargeted, $\ell_\infty$ attack on ImageNet.